Battle of Zólyom

-The Battle of Zvolen (Zólyomi csata, Schlacht bei Altsohl, Bitka pri Zvolene) took place between the Kuruc's and the army of Habsburg monarchy on 15 November 1703 at Zvolen in Upper Hungary (modern day Slovakia).
+The Battle of Zólyom (Zólyomi csata, Schlacht bei Altsohl, Bitka pri Zvolene) took place between the Kurucs and the army of Habsburg monarchy on 15 November 1703 at Zólyom in Kingdom of Hungary (now Zvolen, Slovakia).
 General Miklós Bercsényi defeated an Austrian army under Simon Forgách.
 Forgách went over to the Kuruc side in 1704.

 Prelude

 On 15 June Francis II Rákóczi sparked off the war of independence against Emperor Leopold I. First, Rákóczi found little support in Hungary and also the nobility and peasants fought against the Kurucs.
 His army commander Miklós Bercsényi soon brought mercenaries from Poland, Moldavia and the Ruthenian (Western Ukrainian) regions.
 The Kuruc forces and his mercenaries (with the Slovak and Rusyn minorities) pushed forward towards the Austrian border.
 On 17 September Levice was captured by the Kurucs but the Austrian army recaptured it on 31 October.

 Opposing forces

 László Ocskay brigadier joined Bercsényi after the capture of Levice.
 The Kuruc and Austrian army was mostly cavalry.
 The Kuruc forces have irregular Hungarian and Slovak horsemen, some regular horsemen, well-trained Polish and Ruthenian cavalry, some thousand veteran Hajduks from the Great Turkish War, French officiers and soldiers, and Moravian artillerymen with obsolete guns.
 Bercsényi's lieutenants were Sándor Károlyi and Ocskay.

 The Austrian army was composed of two regiment infantry with muskets, some platoons of Serbian fusiliers from Vojvodina, Hungarian Royalists and Danish dragoons.
 Its commanders were also Hungarians: Forgách, Bottyán the Blind and Antal Esterházy (all later became Kuruc commanders).

 In both camps there were disagreements between the commanders.
 Another Austrian army was in Bystrica under command of Leopold Schlick, who just celebrated his name day, and who had no plans to assist Forgáchs army.